whilenot-dev/template-metaprogramming-with-typescript/README.md

 ]
 ```

-...and output the following valid TypeScript file in three different ways:
+...and generate the following TypeScript file in three different ways:

 ```typescript
 interface SomeInterfaceA {